 How is COVID-19 impacting your business operations?

 ”It gets reviewed multiple times a week by our board.
-We are actually seeing a bit of an upside in that companies now want us to put nurses into homes because people can’t leave their homes.
-We have, I think we have had occasions when nurses are being called to go work in the front line, so to speak.
+We are actually seeing a bit of upside in that companies now want us to put nurses into homes because people can’t leave their homes.
+We have, I think we have had occasions when nurses are being called to come work in the front line, so to speak.
 Whether that impacts us or not, I’m not really sure yet.
 We’ve not seen it materialistically impact us, but that could happen further down the line.”

 How has the crisis impacted your strategic goals for the next quarters?

 ”I wouldn’t say they’ve Impacted them that much, to be honest.
 I mean, our strategic goals are long term.
 I know you say the next quarter, and we remain focused on those.
 One of our goals, we’re in finances, obviously about automation and that’s something we’re always looking to improve.
 And I think what’s happening now heightens the need to do something like that because it just sets you up to work remotely a lot better than if you had a physical system that needed to be in a physical place that everyone needed to access.

 In terms of other things that we’re doing within finance, there’s a lot more emphasis on cash management at the moment, cause you see like every other company in the world, we’re just making sure we protect what we’ve got and keep the flow running.”